 - Cholinergic Receptor, Nicotinic, Delta Polypeptide 3

 External Ids for CHRND Gene

 The acetylcholine receptor of muscle has 5 subunits of 4 different types: 2 alpha and 1 each of beta, gamma and delta subunits.
 After acetylcholine binding, the receptor undergoes an extensive conformation change that affects all subunits and leads to opening of an ion-conducting channel across the plasma membrane.
 Defects in this gene are a cause of multiple pterygium syndrome lethal type (MUPSL), congenital myasthenic syndrome slow-channel type (SCCMS), and congenital myasthenic syndrome fast-channel type (FCCMS).
-Several transcript variants, some protein-coding and some not, have been found for this gene. [provided by RefSeq, Feb 2012]
+Several transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2015]

 GeneCards Summary for CHRND Gene

-CHRND (Cholinergic Receptor, Nicotinic, Delta (Muscle)) is a Protein Coding gene.
-Diseases associated with CHRND include multiple pterygium syndrome, lethal type and cerebellar medulloblastoma.
-Among its related pathways are CREB Pathway and Nanog in Mammalian ESC Pluripotency.
-GO annotations related to this gene include acetylcholine-activated cation-selective channel activity and acetylcholine binding.
-An important paralog of this gene is CHRNA3.
+CHRND (Cholinergic Receptor Nicotinic Delta Subunit) is a Protein Coding gene.
+Diseases associated with CHRND include Multiple Pterygium Syndrome, Lethal Type and Myasthenic Syndrome, Congenital, 3C, Associated With Acetylcholine Receptor Deficiency.
+Among its related pathways are Succinylcholine Pathway, Pharmacokinetics/Pharmacodynamics and Transmission across Chemical Synapses.
+Gene Ontology (GO) annotations related to this gene include extracellular ligand-gated ion channel activity and ligand-gated ion channel activity.
+An important paralog of this gene is CHRNG.